Common Neck Injuries From a Car Accident

 - Previous injury or trauma to the neck area

-- Trauma stemming from a high-speed crash
+- Trauma stemming from a high-speed car crash

 - A job requiring repetitive neck movement